Rajasthan — History, Culture, Geography and the Pink City

 Feature & Fame:

 Famous for its 36 km long wall, the second longest wall after the Great Wall of China.
-Birthplace of Maharana Pratap; contains more than 360 temples.
+Birthplace of Maharana Pratap; it contains more than 360 temples.
 Built by Maharana Kumbha in the 15th century.

 5. Ranthambore Fort